project details

 What I learned

-Designing with outdated assets: Flyte Systems’ outdated visuals required me to rely on layout and white space to create a clean, credible design despite limited imagery.
+Flyte Systems’ outdated visuals required me to rely on layout and white space to create a clean, credible design despite limited imagery.
 While effective, I recognized that high-quality, updated photos would significantly improve trust and conversions.
 With more time, I would advocate earlier for investing in new visuals using a phased, impact-driven approach.

-B2B research: I learned that in the B2B context, a website functions less as a browsing experience and more as a quick credibility filter during vendor shortlisting.
+I learned that in the B2B context, a website functions less as a browsing experience and more as a quick credibility filter during vendor shortlisting.
 This shifted my focus toward prioritizing signals such as testimonials, client logos, and clear positioning to help users make quick judgments.
 It also pushed me to be more intentional with research, designing questions that account for limited participant time while still uncovering decision-making drivers.